 How Can I Verify If A Contractor Is Registered?

-You may verify a contractor registration by calling 850-243-3566 Ext.1 or access the list of current contractors in the document center under Code Compliance - Forms and Applications.
+You may verify a contractor registration by calling 850-243-3566 Ext.1 or access the list of by clicking HERE.
 The registered contractor list is updated as new contractors become registered or expired contractors renew their registrations.
 While every effort is made to keep the registration list current, if you believe there is an error or you do not see a contractor listed, please call the phone number above for verification.

 How Do I Register?